-Since March 1980, the annual joint sampling, by the U.S. Environmental Protection Agency and the Division of Radiological Health, has included private and public supply wells (Fig. 4).
+Since March 1980, the annual joint sampling, by the responsible Federal Agency and the Division of Radiological Health, has included private and public supply wells (Fig. 4).
 The specific public water supplies sampled are Baxterville, Lumberton, Purvis, and Hub Water Association.